H&K Müller GmbH & Co. KG

 How does the circular economy work in the plastics industry?
 What can manufacturers of plastic packaging do for a closed-loop recycling system?

-• Material-saving design: Only the absolutely necessary amount of plastic should be used for the production of a packaging, as required by the respective application.
+Material-saving design: Only the absolutely necessary amount of plastic should be used for the production of a packaging, as required by the respective application.

-• Standardised material types: By focusing on a few types of plastics in the packaging industry, the sorting effort for material recycling can be reduced.
+Standardised material types: By focusing on a few types of plastics in the packaging industry, the sorting effort for material recycling can be reduced.

-• Use of IR masterbatches: Where the product to be packaged requires dark colouring of the packaging, e.g. with UV-sensitive media, so-called IR masterbatches must be used.
+Use of IR masterbatches: Where the product to be packaged requires dark colouring of the packaging, e.g. with UV-sensitive media, so-called IR masterbatches must be used.
 These enable modern sorting systems to recognise dark-coloured plastic waste.

-• Use of renewable raw materials: By using renewable raw materials, such as tall oil from forestry waste, no further CO₂ emissions from fossil sources are introduced into the circular economy.
+Use of renewable raw materials: By using renewable raw materials, such as tall oil from forestry waste, no further CO₂ emissions from fossil sources are introduced into the circular economy.

 H&K Müller's commitment to a sustainable circular economy

-H&K Müller is one of the few packaging manufacturers in Germany to be certified according to ISCC Plus (International Sustainability & Carbon Certification) and is thus authorised to process sustainable ISCC Plus certified plastics of biological origin.
+H&K Müller is one of the few packaging manufacturers in Germany to be certified according to ISCC Plus (International Sustainability & Carbon Certification) and is therefore authorised to process sustainable ISCC Plus certified plastics of biological origin.

 The central location of H&K Müller's plastic injection moulding plant in Engelskirchen in the Oberberg region, with direct access to the A4 motorway, enables us to serve customers throughout Germany quickly and with short delivery routes.